avilapa/blog/content/post/custom-engine-pbr.md

 #### Physically Based Shading

 <p align="justify">
-I will not go into detail on how the reflectance function is translated into code, as the author of <a href="https://learnopengl.com/PBR/Lighting">the post</a> does a great job at explaining this.
+I will not go into detail on how the reflectance function is translated into code, as the author of <a href="https://learnopengl.com/PBR/Lighting" target="_blank">the post</a> does a great job at explaining this.
 Once this functions are in the shader, computation for directional, point and spot lights is done in the shader, with the addition of the different light properties such as intensity/attenuation, ambient factor, color, cone angle in case of spot lights, and calculate the resulting light output keeping in mind the energy conservation rule.
 </p>

 ```